-The Health &
+The Health and Technology District

-The Health & Technology District connects health organizations, businesses, universities and multiple levels of government to partner together in research and technology development.
+The Health and Technology District connects health organizations, businesses, universities and multiple levels of government to partner together in research and technology development.
 Facilitating expansion of the area, developer Lark Group is launching City Centre 1 through City Centre 8 (CC1-CC8) as part of the District.
 Once completed, the eight building development will encompass over 1 million square feet of multi-use space for accelerating novel technology and transforming the way healthcare is delivered.

 Space for Collaboration

 Providing valuable co-location for innovative thought leaders, the Innovation HUB (located on the 2nd second floor of City Centre 1) offers semi-shared spaces with numerous amenities included.
 Home to a range of startup companies, innovators, academic institutions and established companies, this is an environment built to inspire creative collaboration, cross-pollination of ideas and accelerated time-to-market.